Sound Data: Sonic Branding Research on Top Car Companies

 Now put them together:

-• Nissan and Audi – very different brands with very different sonic approaches that elevate the emotional appeal of the brand, higher than a visual logo alone.
+Nissan and Audi – very different brands with very different audio approaches that elevate the emotional appeal of the brand, higher than a visual logo alone.
 Who doesn’t want an overall lift in emotional appeal?

 This is just one vertical and a toe in the water of the methodology.
 Different verticals require nuanced strategies, because subconscious response varies by industry.
 Insurance, for example, is a whole different ball game.
 Shopping for insurance may not trigger the same positive emotions as car-buying affecting the brand perception and emotional appeal.
 Consumer emotions toward the vertical itself may impact their subconscious feelings about the brands within them.

-The simple takeaway that I find so exciting and challenging is that a sonic identity has consequencespositive and negative.
+The simple takeaway that I find so exciting and challenging is that a sonic identity has consequences – positive and negative.
 Does believing in this methodology make Made Music Studio’s job harder as creators of sonic identities?
 Yeah, it does.
-But, understanding the importance of consumers subconscious responses in the context of brand experience is doing what’s right for our clients.
+But, understanding the importance of consumers’ subconscious responses in the context of brand experience is doing what’s right for our clients and the KPIs they’re looking for.
 And it’s what makes our work iconic and enduring.
 Like the iPhone or the Eames Chair, we want to create commercial art worthy of our clients’ time and investment for years to come.

 Anything else is a musical crap shoot.